Decay of the Weyl curvature in expanding black hole cosmologies: First order redshift

 Consider first

 Moreover for

 Similarly for $X_{\Xib}$ and $X_{\Xi}$.

 Let us now turn to the ``borderline error terms'' $Y$.\footnote{The appearance of such \emph{borderline error integrals} may be familiar already from \cite{ch:blue}.
-Indeed terms of precisely this form play a prominent role in Chapter~14.2, see e.g.~\Ceq{14.32, 14.34, 14.37}, which also require more precise estimates.
-Here we simply deal with these terms by imposing stricter assumptions on $\chih$, $\chibh$, and $\eta$, $\etab$ but it is plausible that a different way to estimate these terms can be found.} We consider first
+Indeed terms of precisely this form play a prominent role in Chapter~14.2, see e.g.~\Ceq{14.32, 14.34, 14.37}, which also require more precise estimates. } We consider first

 Next consider